Tyler Stephenson Player Props: Reds vs. Padres

 Tyler Stephenson At The Plate

-- Stephenson has 12 doubles, a triple, five home runs and 28 walks while hitting .257.
+- Stephenson has 12 doubles, a triple, six home runs and 28 walks while batting .261.

+- Stephenson will look to extend his four-game hitting streak.
+He's batting .316 with one homer during his last outings.

-- In 6.7% of his games this season, he has homered, and 1.6% of his trips to the dish.
+- He has gone deep in 7.9% of his games this season, and 1.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.